suphawit-wt/cnxdevsoft-backend-assignment/README.md

   }
 ```

-### Then, Create Database and Schema with EF Migrations
+Then, Create Database and Schema with EF Migrations

 ```bash
 dotnet ef database update
 ```

-### Now, You can start the application and
+Now, You can start the application and

-Open [https://localhost:7171](https://localhost:7171) to use Blazor Web App for Math Operation Form
+Open [https://localhost:7171](https://localhost:7171) to use Blazor Web App for Math Operation Form \
-Open [https://localhost:7171/swagger](https://localhost:7171/swagger) to use Swagger API Document
+or Open [https://localhost:7171/swagger](https://localhost:7171/swagger) to use Swagger API Document